Think about your community, Wayne County. What makes it great? What do you love about the people? Why do you live in a smaller town or rural area?

 However, things are changing, as they often say.
 Rural communities, including ours, have faced many challenges throughout the past 10 years.
 Many residents are left asking themselves, “How do we move our people forward?”

 With this question in mind, we founded Forward Wayne County (FWC).
 Our purpose is to better align community resources in Wayne County to foster a vibrant economy and promote prosperity.

 Since 2010, our county has experienced -4% population growth.

 In 2017, the public high school graduation rate was 81.9% – Indiana’s rate was 89.4%

 In 2016, Wayne County was above the state average of 15.0% poverty rate at 19.9%

-Looking at these statistics and evaluating the broader status of the county, Forward Wayne County leaders recognized the need for human and community development.
+Looking at these statistics and evaluating the broader status of the county, FWC leaders recognized the need for human and community development.

 These realizations, supported with research, guided the focus on progress in rural areas.
-Forward Wayne County decided to focus on two pillars: our people and our community.
+We decided to focus on two pillars: our people and our community.
 Our intention is to attract, develop, and retain a highly competitive workforce.
-We want to build a strong foundation for future generations through the improved early childhood education, enhanced wellness initiatives, improving our neighborhoods, and shining a spotlight on the culture of Wayne County.
+We want to build a strong foundation for future generations through improved early childhood education, enhanced wellness initiatives, improving our neighborhoods, and shining a spotlight on the culture of Wayne County.

 The pillar of Our People translates into the focus of developing qualities of people that allow them to live full and productive lives.
-Under this category, Forward Wayne County has a tactical plan to address the following categories:
+Under this category, FWC has a tactical plan to address the following categories:

 Early Childhood Success – focusing on providing support and education to parents and improving access to high-quality preschool and childcare.